Easy Overnight Bagel Recipe

 Shaping the bagels

-- Remove the dough from the fridge and pull it from the bowl onto a clean bench.
+- Once risen, pull it from the bowl onto a clean bench.
 Cut the dough into 8 even pieces and shape each piece into a ball.
 Let the dough balls rest for 10 minutes.

 - Using your thumbs, push a hole into the middle of the dough ball, then roll the dough ball around your fingers to widen the hole.
 Aim for a large hole as it will shrink back in size once it sits.